Revised on January 1, 2022

 - 1) Objective, Methods, Results, and Conclusion sections should be included in abstract of clinical or laboratory research, but are not necessary in other types of studies.

 - 2) The abstract should include brief descriptions on the objective, methods, results, and conclusion as well as a detailed description of the data.
-An abstract containing 250 words or less is required for original articles and 200 words or less for case reports and review articles.
+An abstract containing 250 words or less is required for original articles and review articles.

 - 3) Abstract can be revised by the decision of editorial board, and some sentences can be modified as a result of revision.